Terms and Conditions of Service

 A. METER READING

-All meters are to be read monthly by meter readers employed by the Cooperative or by remote technology.
+All meters are to be read monthly by the Cooperative, when possible.
 All electric meters will be read as nearly as possible according to the same reading schedule each month.
-It shall be the member’s responsibility to see that no hazards or obstacles exist to prevent the meter reader from being able to safely read the meter each month.
+It shall be the member’s responsibility to see that no hazards, unsafe conditions or obstacles exist to prevent an accurate meter reading each month.

 The Cooperative will, upon request of the member, test any meter suspected of improper registration.
-There is a $50.00 fee for each meter test in excess of one per year.
-Such tests, witnessed by the member if requested, will be conducted using a properly calibrated meter standard.
+There is a meter testing fee as listed in the Cooperative’s published Rate Tariff for each meter test in excess of one per year.
+Such tests, witnessed by the member when possible, will be conducted using a properly calibrated meter standard.
 Any meter found registering correctly will be resealed and the date and results of the tests entered on the Cooperative’s records.
-If the meter is found to be registering improperly, outside of established guidelines, appropriate adjustments to the meter will be made and the $50.00 fee will be refunded.
+If the meter is found to be registering improperly, outside of established guidelines, appropriate adjustments to the meter will be made and the meter testing fee will be refunded.

-The billing period shall cover usage from the last meter reading date to the normal meter reading date or until receipt of notice from the member to disconnect or upon disconnection by the Cooperative for breach of rules of the Cooperative.
+The billing period shall cover usage from the last meter reading date to the next meter reading date or until receipt of notice from the member to disconnect or upon disconnection by the Cooperative for breach of Terms and Conditions of the Cooperative.

 C. BILLING FOR SERVICE AVAILABILITY

 The member is required to pay the applicable monthly customer charge for electric service as long as service is available.
-If for any reason other than fire, flood or other natural disaster, service is disconnected and at a later date reconnected at the same location for use by the same member, in addition to the reconnect fee, the member will be billed the applicable monthly customer charge for electric service times the number of months the service has been disconnected, not to exceed twelve (12) months.
+If for any reason other than fire, flood or other natural disaster, service is disconnected and at a later date reconnected at the same location for use by the same member, in addition to the reconnect fee, the member will be billed the applicable daily customer charge for electric service times the number of days the service has been disconnected, not to exceed 365 days.

 207.6 COLLECTIONS – DELINQUENT ACCOUNTS